data-science-infinity/data-science-infinity.github.io/_posts/2024-03-05-customer-segmentation.md

 | 2 | 36.4% | 39.4% | 2.9% | 21.3%  |

 <br>
 For *Cluster 0* we see a reasonably significant portion of spend being allocated to each of the product areas.
 For *Cluster 1* we see quite high proportions of spend being allocated to Fruit & Vegetables, but very little to the Dairy & Meat product areas.
-It could be hypothesised that these customers are following a vegan diet.
+It could be hypothesized that these customers are following a vegan diet.
 Finally customers in *Cluster 2* spend, on average, significant portions within Dairy, Fruit & Vegetables, but very little in the Meat product area - so similarly, we would make an early hypothesis that these customers are more along the lines of those following a vegetarian diet - very interesting!

 ___
 <br>